reasonwithoutrestraint/site/mkdocs/docs/Original/Metaethics/Rational Correctness.md

 ## Constructivism

+Question for Constructivism
+1. I understand the argument that there is no normative truth independent of normative judgments (i.e. the metaphysical/epistemological/motivational problems with realism)..
+But how do we establish that normative truth for a given agent's depends on *that* agent's normative judgments?
+I.e. why not the normative judgments of the agent's community?
+A motivational argument can be given perhaps.
+Kosgaard's states that such an account is the only thing that can explain the normative authority of deliberation for agents.
+What does this mean?
+2. What is the general strategy for determining what is constitutive of a given activity?
+3. What are the procedures for ideal deliberation?
+4. Why do some attitudes have higher authority over others, i.e. the attitude that values the upshot of idealized reflection are more important than an agent's present desires.
+5. How do unreflective desires provide reasons?

+See: Christine Korsgaard, Sharon Street, (Bernard Williams?)

+The fact that X is a reason to Y for agent A is constituted by the fact that the judgment that X is a reason to Y (for A) withstands scrutiny from the standpoint of A's other judgments about reasons.
+Note that X is never a reason in favor of Y, absolutely.
+X can only be in favor of Y for some particular agent, as determined by the standards set by the normative judgments of A himself.

+A normative judgment withstands scrutiny for an agent only if the agent could mantain the judgment in full awareness, which is determined by the constituitive standards of the attitude in question.
+For example, someone who judges that X is a reason to Y cannot also simultaneously and in full awareness judge that X is not a reason to Y (consistency is constitutive of normative judgments).
+Also, one cannot take oneself to have conclusive reason to Y without taking oneself to have reason to take the means to Y (means-end reasoning is constituitive of normative judgments).
+The force of *cannot* is not rational, but what is *constituitive* of the concept of forming normative judgments.
+These standards of correctness are legislated by the very person making the normative judgments.
+This allows that one can be genuinely mistaken about their normative judgments only insofar as they are not in full awareness of certain relevant features of their judgments.

 ### Alternative conceptions of truth

 There are plenty of other domains of propositions whereby truth is based on something other than correspondence.
 The general structure is that one takes an attitude with regard to a proposition p, and then finds standards of correctness constituitive of the attitude.
 Consider the following examples: